OfficeDev/office-js-docs-pr/reference/shared/officeui.md

 # Office UI Namespace (JavaScript API for Office)

-The Office UI Namespace, Office.context.ui, provides objects and methods used to create UI components for add-ins.
+The Office UI Namespace, Office.context.ui, provides objects and methods used to create UI components for add-ins such as displaying dialogs.

+##Dialog API

-##### Requirements
+### Requirements

 |Host|Introduced in|Last changed in|
 |:---------------|:--------|:----------|